-There are so many things that are beautiful about weddings flower walls, veils, your seven-tier cake — but what happens when planning gets ugly?
-If a wedding vendor is not living up to your standards, getting testy with you or simply giving you bad vibes, you may want to adios the relationship.
-But not so fast: Just because you're ready to say goodbye doesn't mean the vendor will be so willing to walk away.
+There are so many things that are beautiful about weddings—flower walls, veils, your seven-tier cake—but what happens when planning gets ugly?
+If a wedding vendor is not living up to your standards, getting testy with you, or simply giving you bad vibes, you may want to nix the relationship.
+But not so fast: Just because you're ready to say goodbye doesn't mean the vendor will be willing to walk away.
 Here's everything you need to know about what to do if you're ready to say "you're fired."

-Just like a 9-to-5 job, only serious offenses are cause for cutting the cord.
-"Lack of communication is a cardinal sin in event planning," Marisa Flores, owner and lead planner of The Event Ninjas, says.
-She adds that if your vendor isn't making an effort to answer your questions completely in a timely manner, it's a major red flag.
+Just like a 9-to-5 job, only serious offenses are cause for calling it quits.
+"Lack of communication is a cardinal sin in event planning," says Marisa Flores, owner and lead planner of The Event Ninjas.
+She adds that if your vendor isn't making an effort to answer your questions completely, and in a timely manner, it's a major red flag.

 Another major no-no?
-Shady recommendations or not having your back, experts say.
+Shady recommendations or not having your back.
 "Anything from recommending vendors that do not fit your style to only recommending vendors they receive kickbacks from is not working in your best interest," Flores says.

 How to Fix the Problem

-Once you've ID'd an issue, you shouldn't immediately go postal — try to see if the relationship can be repaired.
-"Be direct and open to giving your vendor a chance to course correct," Flores says.
+Once you've identified an issue, you shouldn't immediately go postal—try to see if the relationship can be repaired.
+"Be direct and open to giving your vendor a chance to course-correct," Flores says.
 "A vendor won't know you're unhappy unless you calmly and directly communicate what's wrong.
 Also, you chose the vendor for a reason and most likely paid a deposit so it's worth it to take the time to communicate your needs and frustrations.
 So much gets lost in translation on text or email these days.
 If there is a problem with a vendor, I recommend picking up the phone or meeting face-to-face first, then follow-up with an email [documenting] the conversation and next steps.
 Most issues can be solved with a conversation giving the vendor an opportunity to correct actions and regain trust."

 When You Really Have to Give Them the Ax

-If you've had a conversation during which you presented reasonable concerns and still haven't seen strides from the vendor to remedy the solution, it might be time to say "Bye, Felicia."
+If you've had a conversation during which you presented reasonable concerns and still haven't seen strides from the vendor to remedy the solution, it might be time to part ways.
 So how do you go about it?
 "Your contract is key," Flores says.
-"Ensure it includes a refund/cancellation policy.
-If you are terminating an agreement with a wedding planner, you want to make sure you have all the information you need to move forward with other contracted vendors before your terminate a contract.
-In most cases you will lose your deposit if it is non-refundable.
-If egregious errors, such as stealing money, are made or services are completely not rendered, you should consult a legal professional.
+"Ensure it includes a refund and/or cancellation policy.
+If you are terminating an agreement with a wedding planner, you want to make sure you have all the information you need to move forward with other contracted vendors before you terminate a contract.
+In most cases, you will lose your deposit if it is non-refundable.
+If egregious errors, such as stealing money, are made, or services are completely not rendered, you should consult a legal professional.
 But if it's a matter of style and communication, you may have to cut your losses before it's too late to find and start the process over with another vendor."